fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 The QRL developers have worked to trim bits and bytes to get the XMSS trees to fit on the Ledger.
 After the latest optimizations in the latest firmware one can now load multiple trees and store more than one wallet on the Ledger Nano S.

+#### This guide will walk you through

+* Installing the QRL App
+* Initializing XMSS trees in the QRL App
+* Accessing your QRL Wallets with the Ledger Nano S
+* Receiving a transaction over the network - *(Receive QRL)*
+* Sending a transaction over the network - *(Send QRL)*
+* Checking transaction details on the QRL Explorer, including your current wallet balance
+* Manually setting the OTS Key Index on your Ledger Nano S device.

 ### Multi-Tree Support